grumpygabe/DF-GrumpyMap/README.md

   If you're expecting a ton of variety in tier 5 POIs out there, you might be disappointed.

 # Installation
 It's easy.
-Drop the 9-GrumpyMap mod in your mods folder, then choose "Old Grumpy County" when picking a new world.
+Drop the 9-GrumpyMap mod in your mods folder, then choose "DFalls-OldGrumpyCounty" when picking a new world.